tk-trina/Python-Clustal/README.md

         Choose the type of sequences: {DNA, protein}
 ```

 To input file with sequences to align, use `--filename` option.
 This program accepts a sequence file with unaligned (FASTA format) or aligned sequences (Clustal format).
 To select one of the modes, use option `--alignment_mode`.
 The program constucts alignment for both DNA sequences and protein sequences.
-To align  the  DNA sequence, use option `--molecule DNA`.
+To align  the  DNA sequences, use option `--molecule DNA`.
 To align the protein sequences, use option `--molecule protein`.

 #### Additional options